Aircraft Accident Investigation Authority

-There are times when more detailed information about the circumstances of the occurrence allows the AAID to make a more informed decision both about whether to investigate at all and, if so, what necessary resources are required (investigation level).
+There are times when more detailed information about the circumstances of the occurrence allows the AAIA to make a more informed decision both about whether to investigate at all and, if so, what necessary resources are required (investigation level).
 In addition, further publicly available information on accidents and serious incidents increases safety awareness in the industry and enables improved research activities and analysis of safety trends, leading to more targeted safety education.

-The AAID Safety Officer gathers additional factual information on aviation accidents and serious incidents (with the exception of 'high risk operations), where the initial decision has been not to commence a 'full' (level 1 to 4) investigation.
+The AAIA Safety Officer gathers additional factual information on aviation accidents and serious incidents (except 'high-risk operations), where the initial decision has been not to commence a 'full' (level 1 to 4) investigation.

 The primary objective of the Safety Officer’s mandate is to undertake limited-scope, fact-gathering investigations, which result in a short summary report.
-The summary report is a compilation of the information the AAID has gathered, sourced from individuals or organizations involved in the occurrences, on the circumstances surrounding the occurrence and what safety action may have been taken or identified as a result of the occurrence.
+The summary report is a compilation of the information the AAIA has gathered, sourced from individuals or organizations involved in the occurrences, on the circumstances surrounding the occurrence and what safety action may have been taken or identified as a result of the occurrence.